-Hanging on the rope with pumped forearms may be an all-too-familiar situation, especially if you are passionate about pushing your limits on the rock.
-Given that your failure on the rock always seems to involve a lack of physical strength, it’s easy to come to the conclusion that “getting stronger” is the answer to all of your climbing woes.
+Hanging on the rope with pumped forearms may sound all too familiar, especially if you’re passionate about pushing your limits.
+Failure on the rock always seems to signal a lack of physical strength… but is that really the case?
+It’s easy to come to the conclusion that “just get stronger” is the answer to all of your climbing woes.

-While more physical strength can never hurt, realizing your potential in climbing demands that you strengthen your technical and mental game as well.
-Amazingly, a few simple tweaks in your technique, tactics, and mental game can yield a greater gain in apparent strength than a whole year of training in the gym!
+While more physical strength certainly can’t hurt, realizing your potential in climbing requires more than that.
+You’ll need to strengthen your technical and mental game as well.
+A few simple tweaks to your technique, tactics, and mental game can yield a greater gain in apparent strength than a whole year of training in the gym!

-Becoming “head stronger” begins with changing your modus operandi when a climb gets tough.
-For example, rather than quickly “taking” in the midst of a difficult sequence, push ahead and really try your hardest—assuming it’s a safe climb, be willing to fall trying.
-Employing this simple tactic will immediately increase your rate of success in climbing.
+Becoming “head strong” begins with changing your modus operandi when the going gets tough.
+For example, rather than quickly taking on the rope in the midst of a difficult sequence, push ahead with full effort and—assuming it’s a safe climb—be willing to fall trying.
+This simple tactic will immediately increase your rate of success in climbing.

 1. Strive for Flexibility of Perspective

-The first key strategy is flexibility of perspective.
-To breakthrough a sticking point on a climb, you must get outside your current mindset.
+To break through a sticking point on a climb, you must expand your current mindset.
 Detach yourself from the situation and visualize it from a perspective outside yourself.
-View yourself attempting the climb from a dissociated “on-TV” perspective, and see yourself climbing bottom to top as well as downclimbing from the top to the ground.
-It’s also a good idea to visualize how some great climber you know would attack the route—what tricks and tactics would he or she employ to send the route?
-Maybe dynoing past a long reach, searching a hidden hold, or finding a clever rest position.
-Make a game out of trying to transcend the block.
-Be creative and have fun, and all of a sudden, the moves will begin to reveal themselves to you.
-You might not send the route that day, but you’ll be making progress towards your goal.
+View yourself attempting the route, climbing bottom to top and even down-climbing from the top to the ground.
+Cover every inch of the climb from every angle possible in your mind.
+You might also consider visualizing how another climber that you admire would attack the route.
+What tricks and tactics would they employ to send?
+Would they dyno past a long reach, search for a hidden hold, or find a clever rest position?
+Make a game out of trying to transcend the sticking point.
+Be creative and have fun, and the moves will begin to reveal themselves to you on their own time.
+You might not send the route that day, but you’ll make significant progress toward getting there.

 2. Become a “Reverse Paranoid”

-The second shift in thinking is to become what I call “reverse paranoid.”
-No matter what problems you encounter, believe that the route wants you to succeed (even if you are currently flailing miserably).
-In this way, view each failed attempt as a signpost directing you toward a better course of action instead of becoming obsessed with a single way the route must be done.
-Many climbers fail on routes they are physically capable of doing because they ignore the feedback the route is giving them.
-Don’t fall into this trap—embrace the feedback of your setbacks as clues toward your inevitable success.
+No matter what problems you encounter, believe that the route wants you to succeed—even if you are currently flailing miserably.
+View each failed attempt as a signpost directing you toward a better course of action.
+Avoid becoming obsessed with a single way the route must be done.
+Many climbers fail on routes that they are in fact physically capable of doing, because they ignore the feedback the route is giving them.
+Don’t fall into this trap.
+Embrace the feedback from your setbacks as clues guiding you toward inevitable success.

 3. Leverage a “Mental Scrapbook” of Past Successes

-This third strategy is extremely powerful and it’s fundamental to achieving high levels of success in any field.
-Create a mental scrapbook of past successes that you can review on demand to fortify your confidence and persevere in the face of apparent failure.
-Relive in your mind’s eye the process of some of your greatest accomplishments, both climbing and non-climbing.
-Make these mental movies vivid and get inside them as if they were happening again at the present moment.
-Feel the exhilaration and joy of the accomplishment, then take that emotion and apply it to the difficult situation with which you presently faced.
-Forge ahead wearing the “mental armor” of your past successes and a whole new level of performance will begin to be revealed.
+Create a mental scrapbook of past successes that you can review on demand.
+These memories will fortify your confidence and ability to persevere in the face of apparent failure.
+Relive in your mind’s eye some of your greatest accomplishments, both climbing and non-climbing.
+Make these mental movies as vivid as possible, employing all your sense, and get inside them as if they were happening again at the present moment.
+Feel the exhilaration and joy of the accomplishment, then take that emotion and apply it to the difficult situation in front of you now.
+Forge ahead wearing the mental armor of your past successes.

-The final strategy is what I call “hanging-on power.”
-Hanging on power is an attribute that all great climbers and high achievers (in any field) possess, which enables them to persist beyond ordinary limits.
-Sometimes winning or succeeding isn’t a matter of having more absolute strength or skill than others possess, it might just come down to being able to hang on and persevere longer.
-Hanging-on power is fundamental to all climbing breakthroughs, and it’s exemplified in ascents such as Adam Ondra’s mind-boggling Silence (5.15d) and Tommy Caldwell and Kevin Jorgeson’s incredible nineteen-day first ascent of El Cap’s Dawn Wall (5.14d).
+Hanging-on power is an attribute that all great climbers and high achievers (in any field) possess.
+It enables them to persist beyond ordinary limits.
+Sometimes succeeding isn’t a matter of having more absolute strength or skill than others possess; it might just come down to being able to hang on and persevere longer.
+Hanging-on power is fundamental to all climbing breakthroughs, and it’s exemplified in ascents like Adam Ondra’s mind-boggling Silence (5.15d) and Tommy Caldwell and Kevin Jorgeson’s incredible nineteen-day first ascent of El Cap’s Dawn Wall (5.14d).

-Hanging on power is an ability you develop by progressively subjecting yourself to greater and greater challenges that require higher levels of stick-to-itiveness.
-Just as in strengthening the muscles of your body, you strengthen mental muscle by challenging yourself and stretching the boundaries of what you think is possible.
-The bottomline: while some climbers give up at the first sign of adversity on a route (or after just a single day of failed attempts), the best climbers keep coming back and hanging on–mentally and physically–until they succeed.
-Foster this mental skill and you’ll outperform the masses in most anything you do!
+Develop hanging-on power by progressively subjecting yourself to greater and greater challenges that require higher levels of tenacity.
+Just like strengthening the muscles of your body, you strengthen mental muscles by challenging yourself and stretching the limits of what you think is possible.
+The best climbers out there keep coming back and hanging on, both mentally and physically, until they succeed.
+Foster this mental skill and you’ll outperform the masses in almost anything you do!